bryantco/bryantco.github.io/docs/index.markdown

 list_title: ' '
 ---

 Hi there!
-I am a Research Analyst at the University of Chicago Crime Lab and Education Lab.
+I am a Research Analyst at the University of Chicago <a href="https://crimelab.uchicago.edu/" target="_blank">Crime Lab</a> and <a href="https://educationlab.uchicago.edu/" target="_blank">Education Lab</a>.
 I am broadly interested in education policy and applying causal inference & computational methods to study questions relating to educational equity and student well-being.

 I previously received my M.P.P. from the University of Chicago, with a <a href="https://harris.uchicago.edu/academics/degrees/ma-public-policy-certificate-research-methods-macrm/program-overview" target="_blank">Certificate in Research Methods</a>.
 I also hold a B.S. in Economics/Mathematics and a B.A. in International Relations from the University of Southern California. <br>